-AI-driven solutions for health and care delivery are booming globally and there is a growing community of data scientists, entrepreneurs and healthcare workers exploring how these and other novel technologies can improve health outcomes in low- and middle-income populations.
+AI-driven solutions for health and care delivery are booming globally and there is a growing community of data scientists, entrepreneurs and healthcare workers exploring how these and other novel technologies can improve health outcomes in low- and middle-income populations around the world.

 To capitalize on this boom, there is an urgent need for more opportunities to research, publish and collaborate on AI in global health.
 This is necessary for us to learn how to transition great ideas into impactful solutions; connect across disciplines, sectors and geographies; build a repository of evidence and lessons that can serve as best practice; and create a space for continuous development, training and upskilling.